mit-rss/visual_servoing/README.md

 Test your algorithm against the STATA dataset.
 Run **python3 cv_test.py map template**

 **Testing on Datasets**
-We have implemented a few datasets for you to test your algorithms with.
-To run the Sift tests, type in (inside the **computer_vision** folder):
+We have implemented a few datasets for you to test your algorithms.
+To run the SIFT tests, type in (inside the **computer_vision** folder):
 - **python3 cv_test.py cone sift**
 - **python3 cv_test.py citgo sift**
 - **python3 cv_test.py map sift**